How Much Should I Feed My Baby? | The Nourished Child

 Thankfully, babies are very skilled at regulating their food consumption, something called self-regulation.

-As you can see, during the transition from 6 months to a year, food becomes a bigger contributor to covering your baby’s energy and nutrient needs for growth and development.
+As you can see, during the transition from 6 months to a year, food becomes a bigger contributor to your baby’s energy and nutrient intake for growth and development.
+Offering nutritious foods is key.

 [If your baby refuses to eat, this can indicate illness or other medical issues.
 Check with your doctor.]